 REIsearch is promoted by Atomium – European Institute for Science, Media and Democracy, launched seven years ago at the European Parliament by the former President of France Valéry Giscard d’Estaing and by Michelangelo Baracchi Bonvicini, today Honorary President and President of the Institute.

 REIsearch wants to successfully overcome the challenge of connecting the experience of EU citizens and the expertise of EU researchers to support policy makers in taking decisions that will affect society as a whole.

-To this end, REIsearch is coordinating eight European media organisations – including Der Standard, El País, Frankfurter Allgemeine Zeitung, La libre Belgique, Gazeta Wyborcza, Luxemburger Wort, Público and Sole24ore, – to run a citizen engagement campaign through their online editions as well as through REIsearch’s web platform.
-Elsevier and the European Commission’s DG Connect will facilitate the engagement of researchers.
-Some of the most important international and European organisations operating in the digital sector (Tallinn University of Technology, Oxford University, Vrije Universiteit Brussel, University of Twente, University of Milan, University of Barcelona, Warsaw University, Berkman Center for Internet & Society at Harvard Law School, WeMake, OpenWear, SURFnet, IETF, IAB and Digital Catapult), together with relevant Directorates-General of the European Commission, have cooperated to write questions that, starting from today and for the next four weeks, will be addressed to both researchers and the public at large.
-The answers collected will allow policy makers across Europe to obtain useful and significant insight, expertise, and data on key issues to ensure that the internet of the future reflects the European values of fairness, respect for human dignity and human rights, freedom, democracy, equality and the rule of law.
+To this end, REIsearch was coordinating eight European media organisations – including Der Standard, El País, Frankfurter Allgemeine Zeitung, La libre Belgique, Gazeta Wyborcza, Luxemburger Wort, Público and Sole24ore, – to run a citizen engagement campaign through their online editions as well as through REIsearch’s web platform.
+Elsevier and the European Commission’s DG Connect were facilitating the engagement of researchers.
+Some of the most important international and European organisations operating in the digital sector (Tallinn University of Technology, Oxford University, Vrije Universiteit Brussel, University of Twente, University of Milan, University of Barcelona, Warsaw University, Berkman Center for Internet & Society at Harvard Law School, WeMake, OpenWear, SURFnet, IETF, IAB and Digital Catapult), together with relevant Directorates-General of the European Commission, have cooperated to write questions that, were addressed to both researchers and the public at large.
+The answers collected allowed policy makers across Europe to obtain useful and significant insight, expertise, and data on key issues to ensure that the internet of the future reflects the European values of fairness, respect for human dignity and human rights, freedom, democracy, equality and the rule of law.